Frequently Asked Questions

 Your child should bring any necessary medications, glasses, or hearing aids (if applicable).
 They are also welcome to bring a snack and a drink.
 If they have a favorite comfort item, they may bring it along; however, if it becomes a distraction, we may need to set it aside to "watch" during testing.

-Abbreviated evaluations (e.g., for progress monitoring in a specific academic area) are billed at an hourly rate.
+Abbreviated Evaluations: Targeted assessments for progress monitoring or specific follow-up needs, billed at an hourly rate.

-Consultations and other services are also charged at an hourly rate.
+Consultations: Professional guidance and other services are charged at an hourly rate.

 One-on-one care: Families work exclusively with me throughout the entire process- I do not use trainees or other support staff.